EHL’s Excellent Hospitality Education Comes to Southeast Asia

 Managing Director Ms. Jenny Ang tells us all about EHL’s focus on Southeast Asia, its intriguing collaboration with the renowned Intersections Gallery, as well as what potential students can look forward to at the Singapore campus.

 Ecole hôtelière de Lausanne (EHL) is a university steeped in Swiss hospitality education, with a history that spans over 125 years.
 Having established itself as a leader in its field, EHL is known for setting the standard of excellence when it comes to hospitality.
-Today, it prides itself on combining the Swiss values of academic rigor and industry practice with the creativity and innovation required for modern hospitality to equip its graduates with the necessary skills to lead the industry.
+Today, it prides itself on combining the Swiss values of academic rigour and industry practice with the creativity and innovation required for modern hospitality to equip its graduates with the necessary skills to lead the industry.

 Having recently launched a campus in Singapore, we took the opportunity to catch up with Managing Director Ms. Jenny Ang to learn more about the recent development.
 In our chat, Ms. Ang tells us all about EHL’s focus on Southeast Asia, its intriguing collaboration with the renowned Intersections Gallery, as well as what potential students can look forward to at the Singapore campus.